 Best for: Businesses with low call volume that just need a basic phone line for occasional use

 The Metered plan comes with Zoom Phone’s standard features.
 These include voicemail transcriptions, dial-by-name directories, and call recording.
-However, there’s no unlimited domestic calling — you’ll have to pay at least $0.0318 per minute for every outbound call in the US and Canada.
-You’ll also be capped at 20 text messages per user per month.
-If you want to send more, you’ll need to request that the limit be increased.
+However, there’s no unlimited domestic calling — you’ll have to pay at least $0.0242 per minute for every outbound call in the US and Canada.
+You’ll also have to consider Zoom Phone’s SMS pricing.
+It charges $0.0070 for each inbound and outbound message from a toll-free number in the US and Canada.

 Why select this plan: This Metered plan can make sense for teams that rarely place outbound calls and want an affordable VoIP service.
 Still, paying per minute for every call can get expensive quickly once your volume grows.
-The 20-text monthly cap also makes it tough to keep up with customer messages.
 Ultimately, this plan is fine for testing Zoom Phone, but most businesses will outgrow it quickly.

 US & Canada Unlimited plan